susannelobo/CSV-JSON/README.md

-# KelpAssignment

-Kelp Coding Challenge: CSV to JSON API
+# CSV to JSON API

 This is a Node.js (Express) application built for the Kelp coding challenge.
 It provides an API endpoint that reads a CSV file, parses it, uploads the data to a PostgreSQL database, and then prints an age distribution report to the console.